Bleech94/SEng371-Project2/README.md

 In this project the goal is to, based on the communications that occur, infer the structure of the company.
 Connecting this to the commits that occur, with other data in the Github system for the project, we should be able to see who the people are that make the largest impact on the code, who is at the center of communications, and determine if the people who we would expect to be at the helm of a project are represented in the data.

+It is interesting to note that for the Apache projects there are no social hierachies posted publicly, only lists of contributors.
+This means that you cannot infer the social structure of the project from the information available.
+This is true for many open source projects that match the "flat" social heirachy style.

+We beleive, and want to be able to determine the true social structure of the project despite the flat heirarchy that they have posted.

 # Project Question

 Our formal project question is as follows: “Can we determine the hierarchical organization and the social structure within an organization from looking at the codebase and internal communication?”

-An example of a situationally specific question is: “Can we create some graphical representation of internal communication that accurately respresents the structure found on the companies website?”
+An example of a situationally specific question is: “Can we create some graphical representation of internal communication that accurately respresents the structure found on the companies website?”.

+We want to be able use the tools we develop to predict what the actual social structure is.
+It seems impossible for the structure to actually be flat, and with our tools we want to be able to say that, for example, this individual is a major project leader based on the amount of communications being sent to and from them, and the code submissions that they perform, or that this person serves a purely communicative or coding function.

 # Hypotheses